 A number of recent data breaches and newly imposed data regulations have made it increasingly important for businesses to secure their customer information, but many are still far behind in taking precautions or implementing processes.

 In a recent study, it was revealed that 11% of Australian businesses had suffered security breaches in 2017-2018 and of those incidents, 37.7% suffered hardware or software corruption.
-More than 28% also experiences the loss of data, and others, theft of intellectual property.
+More than 28% also experienced the loss of data, and others, theft of intellectual property.

 The study was carried out with 832,000 businesses revealing insights into how cybersecurity and data protection was being viewed in the IT landscape.